clarkwinkelmann/flarum-ext-post-stream-search/README.md

 At the moment filters cannot be perma-linked.
 If the page is refreshed, the unfiltered page will be shown again.

-The matched keywords are currently not highlighted in the search results.
+The matched keywords are not highlighted in the search results by default.
-The keywords could be found inside HTML attributes that aren't visible in the output.
+This feature is provided by the [Advanced Search Highlight extension](https://github.com/clarkwinkelmann/flarum-ext-advanced-search-highlight).

+When using the default Flarum search (Scout not enabled), some of the same quirks as the Flarum search will apply: you will only get results when typing 3+ characters, and the search could match tokens that are part of the post source but not its output.
+When using Scout, those effects might not be present depending on the driver.

 ## Installation